detail, Usted, de lejos y hasta muy cerca (2016)

 Residency creator/curator

 In addition to producing her own artworks and music, she has acted as a curator and most recently facilitated projects and research by other artists, curators and academics at her Orbitas artist residency in Costa Rica (2014-2021).
 Bowie designed, built and directed Orbitas.
 She also created the sustenance gardens and stewarded the forest at this facility.
 A major part of this project included the hand removal of invasive species (that predated the project) and nuturing the return of endemic species.
 At Orbitas, when not hosting participants, Bowie lived in relative isolation with wild flora and fauna.
-Her most recent works center around this engagement.

 Fiona Bowie graduated from UBC (BFA) in 1990 and from the School of Contemporary Art SFU (MFA) in 1998.[1]